Have you seen this underwear? How 22-year-old Cami Téllez built Parade into a $70 million intimates empire

 Cami Téllez grew up in the Victoria’s Secret generation—but she wasn’t buying it.
-Though the brand dominated the early and mid-2000s, hosting televised fashion shows and catapulting its “Angels” to international fame, there was a disconnect between the overly sexy and mass produced image and the modern consumer.
+Though the brand dominated the early and mid-2000s, hosting televised fashion shows and catapulting its “Angels” to international fame, there was a disconnect between the overly sexy and mass-produced image and the modern consumer.
 What about all the people who just wanted affordable, fun underwear without all the overwrought sex appeal?

 “I saw it as a space that was ready for a cultural revolution and to patch in the broader sociopolitical climate,” she said.
 “There was a massive misalignment of the product and the brand image.”